 - who thinks the fees charged are unreasonable

 - who thinks information given is incomplete, misleading or false

-- Commission can order inquiry into any reasonable matter (suo-moto power).
+- Central Information Commission can order inquiry into any reasonable matter.

-- It has the powers of a civil court in respect to some cases
+- CIC has the powers of a civil court in respect to some cases.

 - All public records must be given to the Commission during inquiry for examination.

-- Can make necessary changes to the practices relating to management, maintenance and destruction of records
+- CIC can make necessary changes to the practices relating to management, maintenance and destruction of records.

-- Commission can direct for publishing information or categories of information Central Information Commission
+- Commission can direct for publishing information or categories of information.

 - It acts as second appellate authority for RTI applications.